4d/docs/website/translated_docs/de/Extensions/develop-components.md

 By default, all the code of a matrix project installed as a component is potentially visible from the host project.
 Das bedeutet im einzelnen:

 - Gemeinsam verwendete Projektmethoden erscheinen im Explorer auf der Seite Methoden und lassen sich in den Methoden des Host Projekts aufrufen.
 Ihr Inhalt lässt sich auswählen und aus der Vorschau des Explorers kopieren.
 Sie sind auch im Debugger sichtbar.
-However, it's not possible to open them in the Method editor or modify them.
+However, it's not possible to open them in the Code Editor or modify them.
 - Andere Projektmethoden des Matrix Projekts erscheinen nicht im Explorer, sind jedoch ebenfalls im Debugger des Host Projekts sichtbar.
 - The non-hidden classes and functions can be viewed in the debugger [if a namespace is declared](#declaring-the-component-namespace).